 - Growing Hydroponically

-We recommend first-time growers go with the most reliable means of cultivation, which is soil.
+We recommend first-time indoor growers go with the most reliable means of cultivation, which is soil.

-However, we’ll give you the step by step guide for all three of these cannabis growing methods, so that you have a proper idea of what method suits you the most and why.
+However, we’ll give you the step-by-step guide for all three of these indoor cannabis growing methods, so that you have a proper idea of what method suits you the most and why.

-For the beginners, growing in containers is easy to handle and has less chance of failure.
+For beginners, growing in containers is easy to handle and has less chance of failure.

-A container can be of any sort including a pot, small bucket, wooden box or other similar thing.
-All you need to do is to make some holes (about 1 centimeter diameter) to drain out excess water and get air to the roots.
+A container can be of any sort including a pot, small bucket, wooden box, or other similar things.
+All you need to do is to make some holes (about 1-centimeter diameter) to drain out excess water and get air to the roots.